Suchismita-Deb/Suchismita-Deb.github.io/content/post/UnitTesting/MockitoJUnit.md

     * Here there is 2 db call.
 The first `thenReturn` is the file data and the second `thenReturn` is the data that we are creating `mockProviderResponse`.

+**If test fail and in the local it is showing some test covered in the test coverage will it increase in the overall test cases covereage?**